 But, even with the changes, DCS will not comply with the 12/17 standard unless additional measures are taken.
 In order to further ensure that caseloads are in compliance with the 12/17 standard, DCS will need to create 110 new Family Case Manager positions, according to Indiana’s DCS 2013 annual report.

 Alfreda Singleton-Smith is DCS’ ombudsman, an independent state watchdog for the agency.

 “The issue of fatality reviews and near fatality reviews is the one that started to be of concern simply because of the length of time it was taking to get those completed,” Singleton-Smith told WBEZ.

 Singleton-Smith recently issued a report that found it was taking up to two years in some cases to investigate the deaths or near deaths of children.
 In that same report, Singleton-Smith said the delay was about more than DCS.

-“In some cases, DCS has to wait to before they can complete their fatality review.
+“In some cases, DCS has to wait before they can complete their fatality review.
 The coroner, the prosecutor’s office, law enforcement, the hospital, those outside individuals who have their own processes that they have to go through,” Singleton-Smith said.